0yech/0yech/README.md

 - Probably more to come

 ## Terrible Decision making
-- I have a creative mind, so i threw Frontend away for backend.
+- I have a creative mind, so i threw away Frontend for Backend.
-- Python and Django were hot, so i used Ruby on Rails
+- Python and Django were hot, so i used Ruby on Rails.
 - Created a variable called Strint in C, type's int, stores a string.
-I hope it becomes a standard one day
+I hope it becomes a standard one day.
-- I really like Smash Brothers, so I became the best Brawlhalla player in my country
+- I really like Smash Brothers, so I became the best Brawlhalla player in my country.

 ## Experiences
 - IT CFC at École des Arches